Cardinals' Nolan Arenado drops no-trade clause revelation at spring training

 “Simply put, with Nolan on our team, we feel we’re a better team,” Mozeliak stated.

-Arenado had a down year by his standards in 2024, hitting .272 with 16 home runs and 71 RBIs, his lowest home run total since his rookie season.
+Arenado had a down year by his standards in 2024, hitting .272 with 16 home runs and 71 runs batted in, his lowest home run total since his rookie season.
 Over his career, he holds a .285 batting average with 341 home runs and 1,132 RBIs between his time with the Rockies and Cardinals.

 Although Arenado expressed his desire for the Cardinals to be fully committed to winning, he acknowledged that the organization’s focus on long-term success might be necessary.